 Many home gym advocates will tell you that no home gym is complete without a power rack.
-Or that a power rack is necessary for getting really good at the compound lifts.
-If you’ve ever wondered if a power rack is a worthy investment, you’re not alone.
+Or that one is necessary for getting really good at the compound lifts.
+If you’ve ever wondered if it’s a worthy investment, you’re not alone.

 Determining whether or not your gym needs a power rack is a little tough to answer and really depends on your fitness goals.
 But before we look at specifics, let’s clear up some terminology first.

 - Ryno – Power Rack Squat Cage Multi Gym

 - Mirafit Power Rack Weight Lifting Cage & Pull Up Bar

 - Mirafit Heavy Duty Olympic Power Cage & Cable System

 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.

 What is a Power Rack?

 A power rack is also called a power cage or squat cage, though there is a difference between them that we’ll get to later.
 It’s made of steel and you stand inside it when exercising.
 Generally, a power rack will have a horizontal safety bar to allow for you to act as your own spotter during your lift.